leandcesar/cv/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser.

-5. To customize your resume, edit `/locales/en.ts` and `/locales/pt.ts`.
+5. To customize your CV/resume, edit `/locales/en.ts` and `/locales/pt.ts`.